Finishing Anterior Composite: How to Recreate Natural Enamel Morphology and Texture

 Fortunately, the solution is simple.
 Coat the entire surface of the restoration with glycerin and light curing for 40-60 seconds per surface.
 Prior to finishing, the glycerin is removed with an air water spray.

-Do not use oil-based materials, such as Vaseline, since they are hydrophobic, which means they are difficult to remove chairside.
+Do not use oil-based materials, such as Vaseline, as they are hydrophobic and make it difficult to remove them from the chairside.

-The aim of gross finishing is to establish an outline form and macro-geometry (or shape) to the restoration.
-The first phase is to establish mesial and distal line angles, giving the tooth more form and making it less amorphous and Chiclet-like.
-The line angle is the transition from interproximal to facial surface.
+Gross finishing aims to establish an outline form and macro-geometry (or shape) for the restoration.
+The first phase establishes mesial and distal line angles, giving the tooth more form and making it less amorphous and Chiclet-like.
+The line angle is the transition from interproximal to the facial surface.

 First, the desired line angles are marked in HB pencil on the restoration.
 The line angle is then established by using a coarse disc on the backhand motion moving horizontally from contact point to line angle.

-The disc is then turned 90-degrees and the mid-facial defined with vertical disc motions whereas staying within the mesial and distal line angles.
+The disc is then turned 90 degrees, and the mid-facial is defined with vertical disc motions while staying within the mesial and distal line angles.

-This process is then refined using a rubber point, which can also be used to polish the gingival margin in the case of resin veneers.
+This process is then refined using a rubber point, which can also be used to polish the gingival margin for resin veneers.

 Polishing